James Allen (Alabama politician): Life and career

 Like his Republican Senate colleague, Jesse Helms of North Carolina, Allen was a master of parliamentary procedure.
 He was considered to have revived the filibuster rule during his nearly ten years as a senator.
 Following the 1974 midterm elections, Allen pledged to use filibusters against liberal officeholders in favor of large spending in the upcoming 94th United States Congress, reasoning that some of the newly elected Democrats could favor larger spending than the members they had replaced: "I don't feel the voters have given any mandate toward increased expenditures.
 The people's wishes as indicated by the vote are for us to curtail unnecessary programs and cut Federal spending."
 It was thought at this time that James Allen "could emerge as a leader of the Senate's conservative bloc with the retirement of Senator Sam J. Ervin, Democrat of North Carolina, and the aging of other conservatives".

-In December 1974, James Allen led a group of senators in an anti-busing filibuster against the removal of an amendment previously passed in the House of Representatives designed to curb Government enforcement of desegregation orders.
+In December 1974, James Allen led a group of senators in an anti-busing filibuster against the removal of an amendment previously passed in the House of Representatives designed to curb government enforcement of desegregation orders.
 The filibuster ended with a two–thirds majority voting 56 to 27 to end debate on language revising the amendment, marking only the 19th time a filibuster was ended in such a manner in Senate history.
 James Allen stated that the closure move would result in a legislative delay, Hugh Scott replying, "The supplemental is being delayed by the opposition of the Senator from Alabama to the Scott-Mansfield amendment."

 James Allen served in the Senate until his death of a heart attack on June 1, 1978, at the resort community of Gulf Shores, Alabama.
 He is interred at Forrest Cemetery in Gadsden.
 Governor George C. Wallace, under whom James Allen served previously as lieutenant governor, appointed Allen's widow, Maryon Pittman Allen, to succeed him in the Senate.

+The twenty-seventh Senate term for Alabama's Class 3 seat, from January 3, 1975, to January 3, 1981, was unusual in that four senators occupied the seat, beginning with Allen, who died without completing his term.